Saruspete/ammlib/README.md

 # Bash Modular Library

+The primary goal is simple: **Having high-level functions and still having the choice of using what you want.**

+Instead of forcing you to use specific libraries or tools, ammlib will do its job with what you already have.
+It won't force you into a model or choices that aren't yours.

 ## Use Case

 A huge number of scripts are used to do day2day production.
 This is an attempt to provide a quality common library, that can be :
-- usable in scripts **and** interactive shells
-- modular: easy to extend, do not load every unneeded function
+- **modular**: easy to extend, do not load every unneeded function
-- fast: use native shell features instead of creating process
+- **fast**: use native shell features instead of creating process
-- secure: reduce the risk of typos and undefined behaviour, check return code
+- **secure**: reduce the risk of typos and undefined behaviour, check return code
-- fault-tolerant: protects itself against various env failures, sanitize inputs
+- **fault-tolerant**: protects itself against various env failures, sanitize inputs
+- **legacy-friendly**: the only requirement is a very available bash-4.2+
-- debuggable: helps keeping track of processing, especially during failures
+- **debuggable**: helps keeping track of processing, especially during failures
-- packable: generates a single packed script with the required modules for embbedding
+- **packable**: (TODO) generates a single packed script with the required modules for embbedding

 ## Why such a huge library in shell ?